LifeMC/LifeSkript/README.md

 author of the Skript and don't know everything about Skript.

 # Versioning System
 * Stable Releases: No suffix.
-Just (generally) a major version. (like V10, V11 etc.)
+Just (generally) a major version. (like 2.2.14, 2.2.15 etc.)
-* Beta Releases (tested): Stable version + A suffix from alphabet. (like V10b, V10c etc.)
+* Beta Releases (tested): Stable version + A suffix from alphabet. (like 2.2.14b, 2.2.15c etc.)
-* Nightly Builds (untested): Not available via the official download.
+* Nightly Builds (untested): Not available via official download.
 Clone this repo and <a href="https://github.com/LifeMC/LifeSkript/wiki/%5BProject-Tutorial%5D-How-to-build-the-project-yourself">build yourself</a>.

 Note: Some releases may also contain hotfixes or backports from newer releases or commits.